Toasty15/booty/README.md

 # Booty

-If you want to know what Booty is, please ask Torsten.
+If you want to know what Booty is, look behind you.

 ## Table of Content